Orchard and Inn

 Aravaipa Canyon boasts the greatest diversity of vertebrates in the U.S. and the second highest land-mammal diversity in the world.
 As a guest of Aravaipa Farms, you can watch for abundant wildlife and many endangered species from your patio.
 In the nearby vicinity, scientists have recorded 100 butterfly species and 47 amphibians and reptiles.

 Common creatures you may see include: Sonoran Desert Toads during the summer at dusk when they come out from underground burrows to feed on insects and beetles.
 They are harmless, comical characters and come in all sizes hopping across the patios.
 The Sonoran Mud Turtle sometimes appears to be a moving rock in the creek.
 During the rainy desert season (July–Sept), Desert Tortoises can be seen lumbering across the landscape in early mornings.
 Lizards of every variety, color and shape can be found in Aravaipa.
 The coyote is without a doubt the most famous desert animal.
-You will find herds of javelina and their young.
-You may also be lucky enough to spot Desert Cottontails, jackrabbits, squirrels and chipmunks.
+You will find herds of javelinas and their young.
+You may also be lucky enough to spot Desert Cottontails, jackrabbits, squirrels, and chipmunks.